kylep/kyle.pericak.com/content/posts/aws/aws-ecs-custom-domain-https.md

 # Create the Service

-Be sure to choose the existing load balancer
+Be sure to choose the existing load balancer.